vippsas/vipps-qr-api/qr-api-guide.md

 There are two endpoints for fetching created QR codes.
 One for getting one specific QR code and one for fetching all QR codes belonging to a `merchantSerialNumber`.

 Common for both endpoints is the possibility to choose the format of the image returned, as well at the size of the QR code.
-These properties are defined by an `Accept` and `Size` header respectively.
-These are described [here](#accept-headers).
+These properties are defined as optional query parameters called `qrImageFormat` and `qrImageSize` respectively.

-To fetch a single QR code, the merchant has to call the endpoint: [`GET:/qr/v1/merchant-callback/{merchantQrId}`](https://developer.vippsmobilepay.com/api/qr#tag/Merchant-callback-QR/operation/GetMerchantCallbackById).
+To fetch a single QR code, the merchant has to call the endpoint: [`GET:/qr/v1/merchant-callback/{merchantQrId}?qrImageFormat=PNG&qrImageSize=500`](https://developer.vippsmobilepay.com/api/qr#tag/Merchant-callback-QR/operation/GetMerchantCallbackById).

 An example of the response from the GET endpoint looks like this: